73-year-old New Albany man killed while crossing I-65 to help stranded daughter

 SELLERSBURG, Ind.
 (WDRB) – A man killed on Interstate 65 North near Sellersburg early Friday was trying to help his daughter after she ran out of fuel.

-According to a news release from Indiana State Police, 73-year-old Earl Gresham was trying to cross all six lanes of the interstate just after 4 a.m.
+Police say 73-year-old Earl Gresham was trying to cross all six lanes of the interstate just after 4 a.m.
 Friday when he was hit by a Toyota Camry in the middle northbound lane of I-65.
 After being hit by the Camry, police believe Gresham may have also been hit by a semi-truck that continued driving.

+The Camry was badly damaged during the crash, so the Camry stopped and that driver was naturally distraught," Sgt.
+Carey Huls with Indiana State Police said.
+"But again, no fault there.
+It's the middle of the night.
+No charges or anything like that.
+It's just a tragic set of events."

 An Indiana State Trooper had already stopped to assist the woman at the 12.4 mile marker when her father was hit.